-- Obstacle assessment / relevant SACAA approval / comment must be in place prior to commencement. - The authority will be requested to comment on the draft BAR and EMPr.
+- Obstacle assessment / relevant SACAA approval / comment must be in place prior to commencement. - Comment from SACAA recommended prior to start of construction.

 18. SEWAGE MANAGEMENT

 Construction Phase - Construction Team:

 - Portable ablutions provided at ratio of 1 toilet per 15 workers; ablutions must be kept clean and in good working order and regularly serviced.

 - Ensure ablution facilities are secure.

 - Records of ablution services to be kept